linode/docs/docs/guides/security/firewalls/firewall-best-practices-for-securing-your-cloud-based-applications/index.md

 An important corollary is that firewalls with UTM features must keep their antivirus and IDS/IPS signature libraries up to date.
 Security researchers uncover new attacks on a daily basis.
 Additionally, many attackers "fuzz" a given attack, slightly altering it in the hope of eluding a matching IDS/IPS signature.
 If your firewall provider offers an automatic update service, use it.

 This is one area where some cloud-based firewalls have a major advantage over their hardware-based counterparts.
 Many cloud firewalls operate on a firewall-as-a-service (FWasS) model.
-This means you don’t need to perform updates as your provider handles that for you.
+You don’t need to perform updates because your provider handles that for you.

 If you do use a cloud-based version of a standalone firewall, be sure it’s hardened as well as updated.
 Disable unused services and accounts.
 Limit management access.
 Make regular backups of all configurations and databases.
 Securely send logs to a centralized security information and event management (SIEM) server that is itself hardened.

 ## Conclusion

 Cloud-based firewalls allow fine-grained control over all your platforms and applications.
-With the right combination of best practices you can ensure equal or better protection of your resources than a conventional hardware-based firewall provides.
-These include microsegmentation, logical rule ordering, monitoring, auditing, and updating.
+With the right combination of best practices, including microsegmentation, logical rule ordering, monitoring, auditing, and updating, you can ensure equal or better protection of your resources than a conventional hardware-based firewall provides.